-Capital Assets: Bristol Community College's investment in capital assets, net of related liabilities, as of June 30, 2016 and 2015, amounts to \$46,582,067 and \$26,724,806, respectively, net of accumulated depreciation.
+Capital Assets: Bristol Community College's investment in capital assets, net of related liabilities, as of June 30, 2017 and 2016, amounts to \$50,552,402 and \$46,582,067 respectively, net of accumulated depreciation.
 This investment in capital assets includes land, buildings and improvements, and furnishings and equipment.
-Capital assets increased during the year ended June 30, 2016 by 74% or \$19,857,261.
-This was primarily the result of the increased addition of the work in progress recorded for the new John J. Sbrega Health and Science Building.
-Capital assets increased for the year ended June 30, 2015 by 73% or \$11,318,053.
+Capital assets increased during the year ended June 30, 2017 by 8.5% or \$3,970,335.
+This was primarily the result of the increased addition of the new John Sbrega Building.
+Capital assets increases for year ended June 30, 2016 by 74% or \$19,857,261.
+This was primarily the result of the continued work in progress recorded for the John Sbrega Building.
+Capital assets decreased during the year ended June 30, 2015 by 73% or \$11,318,053.
 This was primarily the result of the initial work in progress recorded for the John J. Sbrega Health and Science Building.
 All capital asset purchases are pre-approved by the Board of Trustees and are included in the College's Operating Budget submitted to the Board of Higher Education and the Commonwealth's Fiscal Affairs Division.
-Additional information about Bristol Community College's capital assets can be found in note 7 on pages 32-33 of this report.
+Additional information about Bristol Community College's capital assets can be found in note 5 on pages 34-35 of this report.

-The College has substantially completed a 50,000 square foot Health and Science Building.
+In fiscal year 2017, the college opened a 50,000 square foot Health and Science Building.
 This building is a multiple award winning zero net energy building.
 It is certified as LEAD Platinum.
 This building contains new facilities for allied health programs including nursing and dental hygiene.
 It also included six new science labs.

-In an effort to be accessible and affordable to our service area, the College opened a new Center in Taunton MA.
+Fiscal year 2017 marked the first full year of the new Center in Taunton MA.
 This 26,000 square foot facility has experienced immediate enrollment growth.